The buzz

 SUBSCRIBE TO OUR YOUTUBE CHANNEL

 After the hummingbirds have flown south for the winter, when will we see them again?
-Likely not until mid-April, said Bryerton, who keeps an eye on when the birds return to the District’s Plum Creek Nature Center each spring.
-He usually spots the first hummingbirds during the third or fourth week of April each year.
+Likely not until mid-April, when they will begin to trickle in in waves.

-The local population of ruby-throated hummingbirds typically drops off by the end of September, he said.
+The local population of ruby-throated hummingbirds typically drops off by the end of September.
 Because they are looking for reliable food sources, keeping your feeders full and in good condition is important during this time.
+Forest Preserve visitor centers typically leave hummingbird feeders out until mid-October.

 If you’re new to feeding hummingbirds, don’t worry about buying nectar from a store.
 It’s simple to make your own at home.
 The gold standard recipe for hummingbird nectar is mixing 1 part sugar with 4 parts water, for example a 1/4 cup of sugar and 1 cup of water.
 Adding red food coloring will not help attract the birds and may do more harm than good, according to the Cornell Lab of Ornithology.